7 Movies and TV Series Similar to 'Pride and Prejudice'

 This is a TV mini series, not a movie.
 Amanda, a young woman in London, is not pleased with her life.
 To escape from her mundane life, she reads the book Pride and Prejudice because she longs for romance.
 One night she gets transferred into Elizabeth Bennett's times and Elizabeth Bennett comes into this young woman's world.
 As the book's events unfold, she sees things do not go according to the book.
 There are a lot of twists and turns.
 Amanda does more damage than help.
 This is an awesome series that is very funny and witty.

 If you are a fan of Pride and Prejudice, you will enjoy this movie.
 It is about the life of young Jane Austen, the British novelist.
 She is a twenty-year-old emerging writer who has developed views different from what society expects.
 She wants to marry for love, but her parents are searching for a wealthy husband to safeguard their daughter's future social standing and consider a proposal from Mr. Wisely.
 But when Jane meets Mr. Lefroy, she feels an instant connection and begins a romance with this Irishman.
 This is the man she claims to love.
 She did not feel this way towards Mr. Wisely.
-This is a very heartwarming, enjoyable movie.
+This is a very heartwarming, enjoyable movie with lots of lessons in romance and choosing our life partner.

 This film stars Anne Hathaway, James McAvoy, and Julie Walters.